lkodinsson/MARS/Fantasy/Ancestries.md

 **Stats** Vulpines get +1 Dexterity and +1 Intelligence, plus any size modifiers.

+**Graceful** Vulpines get a +1 bonus to agility and athletics checks when leaping, running, climbing, or rolling.

 **Low-light Vision** Vulpines can see in both daylight and poorly lit areas with ease.

-**Nimble** Vulpines get a +1 bonus to agility and athletics checks when leaping, running, climbing, or rolling.

 **Natural Weapon: Claw** STR+r4 piercing/slashing damage, Crit +6, Swift